FOSSEE/sees/ult/Using_Linux_Tools.rst

 - Linux is secure and versatile:

 The security model used in Linux is based on the UNIX idea of security, which is known to be robust and of proven quality.
-But Linux is not only safe from attacks from the Internet: it will adapt equally to other situations, utilizing the same high standards for security.

-- Linux is scalable:
+- Linux contains a tools for scientific computing

-From a Palmtop with 2 MB of memory to a petabyte storage cluster with hundreds of nodes: add or remove the appropriate packages and Linux fits all.
+Linux contains many tools like latex for reading and writing scientific text.
+It also contains many softwares like scilab , python and fortran used for scientific computing needs.